** available after 11:30 PM CT per SEC rules

 12TH MAN, POLO, CAPTAINS, COIN TOSS

-- For the ninth straight game, sophomore defensive back Sam Moeller was the 12th Man.
+- For the 10th straight game, sophomore defensive back SAM MOELLER was the 12th Man.

-- Wearing the #90 jersey in memory of fallen teammate Polo Manukainiu was redshirt freshman Tyrone Taylor (normally wears #50).
+- Wearing the #90 jersey in memory of fallen teammate POLO MANUKAINIU was true freshman HARDRECK WALKER (normally wears #98).
 Manukainiu died in a tragic car accident last summer.

 Selected Texas A&M Post-Game Quotes

 On the atmosphere in the last game prior to the Redevelopment of Kyle Field…

 “How about that?
 How about the fireworks?
 That’s a pretty good touch.
 Seen lot of things change here in the past couple of years.
 That was a nice touch at the end.
 I said on the radio show after the game, our players are extremely appreciative of our fans, former students, current students, the 12th Man.
 A great setting tonight, and everybody was a part of history.
 A lot of photos, a lot of pictures taken, this place will never look the same, it’s a growth process, but for our guys to be a part of that, was a big deal and for our seniors it was a long-lasting memory, and it was really important to our team that our seniors left today with some good feelings and good memories that they can have for a lifetime.”